packatino/ghost/README.md

 - `/info` returns a JSON string with infos about the Ghost

-## Building the Ghost
+## Build and Run
+The Ghost can be build and run on both macOS and Ubuntu.

+### Using Xcode (macOS)
+If you use Xcode, running the Ghost is really simple.
+Just open the project file and hit the play button ;-)

+### Using the Command Line (macOS, Ubuntu)
-Open a Shell, navigate to your project and type in the following command:
+If you use a Shell, navigate to the directory with the project file and type in the following commands:

 `$ swift build`

-## Running the Ghost
-Open a Shell, navigate to your project and type in the following command:

 `$ .build/debug/App`

+## Talk to the Ghost
 When the server is running you will reach it on [http://localhost:8181/](http://localhost:8181/).

+If you want to use another port you can change it in the server configuration file under [Ghost/Config/servers.json](https://github.com/packatino/ghost/blob/master/Ghost/Config/servers.json).